Wander Franco Player Props: Rays vs. Twins

 Wander Franco At The Plate

-- He ranks ninth in batting average, 18th in on base percentage, and 25th in slugging among qualifying hitters in baseball.
+- Among qualifying hitters, he ranks ninth in batting average, while his on-base percentage ranks 19th and he is 26th in slugging.

-- Franco will look to extend his 10-game hitting streak.
-He's batting .421 during his last outings.
+- Franco is batting .421 during his last outings and is riding an 11-game hitting streak.

-- He has gone deep in seven games this year (12.1%), homering in 2.7% of his chances at the plate.

-- Franco has had an RBI in 21 games this season (36.2%), including seven multi-RBI outings (12.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Franco has driven in a run in 21 games this season (35.6%), including seven games with more than one RBI (11.9%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.